Filter Options

 When is the best time to visit Botswana?

 “There’s no bad time to go on a Botswana safari tour, although it does depend on what sort of journey you have in mind and where you’d like to go.
-If you’re keen to see the Okavango Delta and other northern reserves such as Moremi or Chobe at their best, July to September is excellent with generally dry conditions, plenty of water in the Delta’s waterways, and wildlife in abundance; be prepared for high-season prices, however.
+If you’re keen to see the Okavango Delta and other northern reserves such as Moremi or Chobe at their best, July to September is excellent with generally dry conditions, plenty of water in the Delta’s waterways and wildlife in abundance.
+Be prepared for high-season prices, however.
 By October, it can be hot and uncomfortable, although animals tend to concentrate around the few remaining water sources and hence are easily seen.
 If birds are the reason you’re considering Botswana, November to April is when birds migrate here in their millions, a period that coincides with low-season prices in the north.
 The downside of visiting at this time is that rain and poor road conditions can make getting around difficult.
-The Kalahari operates on a different time frame – high-season prices take hold from November to April when it’s low season elsewhere; the Kalahari is fine from June to October, but can be bitterly cold from late afternoon until mid-morning.
-If I had to choose one period which captures the best of most worlds – clear, dry conditions and low-season prices – it would be May or even June, although bring warm clothes to ward off the winter chill.”
+The Kalahari operates on a different time frame – high season prices take hold from November to April when it’s low season elsewhere.
+The Kalahari is fine from June to October, but can be bitterly cold from late afternoon until mid-morning.
+If I had to choose one period that captures the best of both worlds (clear, dry conditions and low-season prices), it would be May or even June, although bring warm clothes to ward off the winter chill.”

 1

 “Wildlife and wild places.
 If these words stir the soul as they do for me, then there are few finer places in Africa to visit than Botswana.
-The range of habitats – and hence the diversity of wildlife – is astonishing, from the flooded waterways of the Okavango Delta to the Kalahari’s dry, golden grasslands, Botswana has iconic African landscapes covered.
-The northern reserves – the Okavango Delta and its concessions, Chobe National Park, the Moremi Game Reserve – rank among the best places on the continent to view charismatic mega-fauna – elephants, Big Cats, African wild dogs, hippos, rich birdlife and, increasingly, rhinos.
-Not far away to the south, the vast salt pans of Makgadikgadi Pans and the soulful expanses of the Kalahari add depth and variety to an extraordinary safari palette.
-The government has adopted a high-end, low-density tourism model so crowds here are extremely rare – this is Africa as you imagined it without the masses.
+The range of habitats – and hence the diversity of wildlife – is astonishing.
+From the flooded waterways of the Okavango Delta to the Kalahari’s dry, golden grasslands, Botswana has iconic African landscapes covered.
+The northern reserves (the Okavango Delta and its concessions, Chobe National Park, the Moremi Game Reserve) rank among the best places on the continent to view charismatic megafauna – elephants, big cats, African wild dogs, hippos, rich birdlife and, increasingly, rhinos.
+Not far away to the south, the vast salt pans of Makgadikgadi Pans and the soulful expanses of the Kalahari add depth and variety to an already-extraordinary safari palette.
+And such is the Botswana holidays model of high-end, low-density tourism that crowds are extremely rare – this is Africa as you imagined it without the crowds.
 Although it can be expensive, the levels of available luxury can mean that this could just be the African trip of a lifetime of which you’ve always dreamed.”

 2